Princess Alia bint Hussein

-Princess Alia bint Hussein (born 13 February 1956) is the eldest child of King Hussein of Jordan.
+Princess Alia bint Al Hussein (born 13 February 1956) is the eldest child of King Hussein of Jordan.
 Her mother is his first wife, Sharifa Dina bint Abdul-Hamid.

+She is the older half-sister of Abdullah II of Jordan.

 Education

 Princess Alia received her primary education in Amman, attending Ahliyyah School for Girls and Rosary College, Amman.
 She then attended Sibton Park School in Lyminge, England, until 1968, after spending one year at Benenden School in Kent (1969–70), and obtaining her A-Levels in Arabic, English, and French from Millfield School in Somerset, England, in 1972.
 Princess Alia graduated with honours from the University of Jordan in 1977, obtaining a bachelor's degree in English literature.

 Marriage

-Princess Alia married Lieutenant-Colonel Nasser Wasfi Mirza (b.
-1945) on 12 April 1977 in the Raghadan Palace, and has one son from the marriage:
+Princess Alia married Lieutenant-Colonel Nasser Wasfi Mirza (born 1945) on 12 April 1977 in the Raghadan Palace, and has one son from the marriage: